google/docsy-example/content/en/docs/Examples/Altimetry.md

 ```

 Doing this has created a new interpolated variable called interp_ssh and
-saved it back into our ALTIMETRY object.
+saved it back into our Altimetry object.
 Take a look at altimetry.dataset
 to see for yourself.

 Next we will compare this interpolated variable to an observed variable